canonical/charmed-5g/docs/tutorial/04_integrate_sdcore_with_observability.md

 juju offer cos.loki:logging
 ```

-Then, consume the integration from the `core` model:
+Then, consume the integrations from the `core` model:

 ```console
 juju switch core